theislab/scib/docs/source/scib_metrics.rst

 Biological Conservation Metrics
 -------------------------------

+Biological conservation metrics quantify either the integrity of cluster-based metrics based on clustering results of the integration output, or the difference in the feature spaces of integrated and unintegrated data.
-Biological conservation metrics return a value ranging from 0 to 1, in which larger scores represent better conservation of the biological aspect that the metric addresses.
+Each metric is scaled to a value ranging from 0 to 1 by default, where larger scores represent better conservation of the biological aspect that the metric addresses.

 .. autosummary::
     :toctree: api/